Mishima Station

 Mishima Station (三島駅, Mishima-eki) is a railway station in the city of Mishima, Shizuoka, Japan, operated by the Central Japan Railway Company (JR Central).
 It is also a union station with the Izuhakone Railway.
 The station was also a freight terminal of the Japan Freight Railway Company (JR Freight), although freight operations are now only on an occasional basis.

-Japanese writer Yukio Mishima was given his pen name from this station, since his editors were passing through on the way to a meeting with him. ('Yukio' came from the Japanese word for 'snow', which the editors saw on Mount Fuji from the train.)
+Japanese writer Yukio Mishima was given his pen name from this station, which his editors were passing through on the way to a meeting in Shuzenji, Shizuoka. ("Yukio" came from the Japanese word for 'snow', which the editors saw on Mount Fuji from the train.)

 Lines

-Mishima Station is served by the JR Central Tōkaidō Shinkansen and Tōkaidō Main Line and is 120.7 kilometers from Tokyo Station.
-The station is also the northern terminal station of the Izuhakone Railway Sunzu Line.
+Mishima Station is served by the JR Central Tōkaidō Shinkansen and Tōkaidō Main Line, and is located 120.7 kilometers from Tokyo Station.
+The station is also the northern terminus of the Izuhakone Railway Sunzu Line.